 Positive conversations

 How you talk about school to your kids, has a huge impact on their thoughts.
-Let’s face it, how many times have you heard your kids repeat your words to someone else.
+Let’s face it, how many times have you heard your kids repeat your words to someone else?
 They are always listening and absorbing.
 Conversations about being with their new ‘awesome’ teacher this year will have a massive effect on their perception of the teacher.
-Fun activities like the swimming carnival, excursions later in the year, even different sport, can encourage more positive thoughts about going back to school.
+Fun activities like the swimming carnival, excursions later in the year, and even different sports, can encourage more positive thoughts about going back to school.

 Don’t forget to mention their friends.
-One of the best things about school is to simply hang out with friends.
+One of the best things about school is to hang out with friends.

 If you’ve got a child transitioning to high school, support them the best way you can.
 It’s a big change for them, and they still need you to shine the torch, just don’t cramp their style.